 Cochinita is the name given to traditional Mexican pulled pork cooked in a simple acidic mix of vinegar, garlic, onion and achiote (more on achiote later).
 I was recently introduced to cochinita by my Mexican friend who struggled to find authentic Mexican food in Australia since migrating here.
 She classifies most of what is available as ‘Tex-Mex’, ie. not the real deal!
 When the offer of an authentic Mexican taco masterclass was put on the table I scrambled for my phone faster than you could say ‘si’ to lock in a Mexican cook off at my place.
 What resulted was the most intensely flavoured, vibrant, tender and mouthwatering pulled pork taco I have ever tasted and the method was SO EASY!
 Why has it taken me this long to discover cochinita?

 Let’s start with achiote paste.
 Achiote paste is made from annatto seeds, spices and tomato and it has a vibrant orange-red colour.
 It has very unique, mild earthy notes and gives the pork a distinct flavour, unlike anything you have ever tasted before.
 You can find achiote in gourmet grocers or online at Fireworks Foods.
 You simply blitz the achiote paste with water, vinegar, garlic and onion to prepare the marinade, pop it in a pressure cooker with the pork and let it magically melt away.
 It’s that easy!

-Pork leg is best for this recipe as it is most flavoursome and shreds beautifully when cooked, but you could also use pork shoulder.
+Pork leg is my preferred cut for this recipe as it is most flavoursome and shreds beautifully when cooked, but you could also use pork shoulder.
 If you prefer a thicker sauce simply simmer the liquid at the final stage to reduce the sauce to your desired consistency.
 Be mindful that the pork does soak up quite bit of liquid once shredded so I would shred the meat first.